Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: The Property of Electric Dipole States

-Likewise, for a p-type Ge detector, the prevalent impurities include boron, aluminum, and gallium.
-To illustrate, let's focus on boron.
-In Figure~\ref{fig:b}, we depict the ground state of boron and a dipole state of boron.
-Evidently, when boron is in its ground state, it cannot trap charges.
-However, once the detector is cooled down to 5.2 K, borons transition into dipole states, becoming capable of trapping charges and forming cluster dipole states.
+Likewise, for a p-type Ge detector, when an impurity atom is in its ground state, it cannot trap charges.
+However, once the detector is cooled down to 5.2 K, this impurity atom transition into a dipole state, becoming capable of trapping charges and forming a cluster dipole state.
 Figure~\ref{fig:b1} presents a p-type dipole state and a p-type cluster dipole state.

-Figure~\ref{fig:f00} provides a visual representation of the formation of excited dipole states and cluster dipole states in n-type Ge, as discussed in~\cite{mei2022evidence}.
-Notably, the phase space for an immobile positive ion to trap charge carriers is relatively smaller than that for movable bound electrons, whose mobility is constrained by the Onsager radius ($R=\frac{1}{4\pi\varepsilon\varepsilon_{0} k_{B}T}$).
+Figure~\ref{fig:f00} visually illustrates the formation of excited dipole states and cluster dipole states in n-type Ge, as discussed in our previous work~\cite{mei2022evidence}.
+Importantly, the probability for an immobile positive ion to trap charge carriers is relatively smaller than that for movable bound electrons.
+The movable space for electrons is approximately equal to a sphere formed by the Onsager radius stated earlier, within which charges can be trapped, while an immobile positive ion traps charges only when they come close to it.
 Consequently, the likelihood of forming $D^{+^{*}}$ states is higher compared to the formation of $D^{-^{*}}$ states in an n-type detector.
+Note that $D^{+^{*}}$ and $D^{-^{*}}$ are excited states that differ from the ground states of $D^{+}$ and $D^{-}$.
 This is the key reason why holes become trapped more extensively than electrons in an n-type detector.

-The generation of excited dipole states and cluster dipole states in p-type Ge is illustrated in Figure~\ref{fig:f0}~\cite{mei2022evidence}.
-The available phase space for immobilized negative ions, which trap charge carriers, is smaller than that for mobile bound holes, whose movement is constrained by the Onsager radius, denoted as $R=\frac{1}{4\pi\varepsilon\varepsilon_{0} k_{B}T}$.
+The generation of excited dipole states and cluster dipole states in p-type Ge is depicted in Figure~\ref{fig:f0}~\cite{mei2022evidence}.
+The available space for immobilized negative ions, which trap charge carriers, is smaller than that for mobile bound holes.
+The movement of holes is defined by the Onsager radius, denoted as $r_{c}$ as defined earlier.
+Since the trapping probability is proportional to the available space where charges can be trapped, the probability of trapping for immobilized negative ions is smaller than that of movable holes.
 Consequently, the likelihood of creating $A^{-^{*}}$ states is greater than that of forming $A^{+^{*}}$ states in a p-type detector.
-This explains why electrons are more severely trapped than holes in a p-type detector.
+Similarly, $A^{+^{*}}$ and $A^{-^{*}}$ are excited states that differ from the ground states of $A^{+}$ and $A^{-}$.This explains why electrons are more severely trapped than holes in a p-type detector.